Achieve your full potential thanks to Saxion’s modern learning facilities

 Do you want to experience Game Design & Production?
 GDP offers you the possibility of a taster day.
 A student will guide you.
 Together you will visit theoretical an practical classes in the field of materials, collection and buying.
 Please contact Ms. Anouk Lomans.
 She will give you the name of a student and together you will plan a suitable date for the taster day.

 In the first two years you will create a broad base for the rest of your education.
 You will go through all the basics disciplines necessary for games design.
-As a ‘GDP’ student you learn the basics skills of game art, 2D/3D and game design, using storyboards, mood boards, and tools like Photoshop, Flash pro, Maya and Unity3D.
-You also learn the basics of programming within Action Script 3 and Unity3D.
-Topics like Advertising, Interaction Design, 3D Animation, Marketing and Producing are taught in these first two years.
+As a ‘GDP’ student you learn the basics skills of game art, 2D/3D and game design, using storyboards, mood boards, and tools like Photoshop, Maya and Unity3D.
+You also learn the basics of programming within Lua scripting, C#.
+Topics like game design, 2d / 3d design, animation, user interaction, and many more will be taught during the first two years.

 The second year ends with a full-time project for an external company.
 At the end of the second year you’ll create a graduation plan helping you determine where you want to go for an internship and where your focus for the next two years will be.
 Specialization, research, personal skills and professional development are the major topics here.